hdShang/arxiv-daily/docs/cs-LG/2025-06-11/papers/250610054v2-omni-dpo-a-dual-perspective-paradigm-for-dynamic-preference-learning.md

 ---
 layout: default
-title: Omni-DPO: A Dual-Perspective Paradigm for Dynamic Preference Learning of LLMs
+title: "Omni-DPO: A Dual-Perspective Paradigm for Dynamic Preference Learning of LLMs"
 ---

 # Omni-DPO: A Dual-Perspective Paradigm for Dynamic Preference Learning of LLMs